Grand Canal in Venice from Acadamia Bridge during sunset

 Walking straight through this route as I have it below is 30 min (2km or 1.25 miles), just to give you an idea of total distance on day one.
 Start at whichever end is closer to you.

-- Piazza Navona: I’m pretty sure this square is just popular because it’s beautiful!
-Lots of cafes line the edges of the piazza, which also has two impressive fountains, and a church in between them.
+• Piazza Navona: I’m pretty sure this square is just popular because it’s beautiful!
+Lots of cafes line the edges of the piazza, which also has three impressive fountains, and a church in between them.

 Day Two